jfcloutier/karma_agency/notes/agency/policies.md

 # Policies

-A Cognition Actor (CA) seeks to persist its pleasant beliefs and to terminate its unpleasant beliefs through action policies.
+A Cognition Actor (CA) seeks to persist its pleasant beliefs and to terminate its unpleasant beliefs through the execution of policies.

 ## Recap

 A CA is part of a hierarchichal collective of CAs that animate an agent.
 Each CA has an umwelt composed of a small number of CAs from the level below.
-A CA synthesizes its beliefs from predicted observations, past and current, of the beliefs in its umwelt.
+A CA synthesizes its beliefs from the predicted observations, past and current, of the beliefs in its umwelt.

 The beliefs of a CA exist in the context of wellbeing measures, current and trending.
 The wellbeing measures are fullness, integrity and engagement.
 They signal risks, present or absent, to the survivability of the entire collective of CAs.
 Beliefs associated with high risks are unpleasant.
 Beliefs associated with low risks are pleasant.
 Others are neutral.
 A CA acts on its umwelt in response to the pleasantness or unpleasantness of its current beliefs.

 A CA operates one time frame after another.
 Each time frame corresponds to a "thick now".
 The time frame of a CA starts and stops independently of other CAs; time frames are not synchronized.
 CAs higher up in the collective's hierarchy have longer time frames.
 During its current time frame, a CA makes new observations by predicting the latest beliefs in its umwelt, reads the broadcasted global wellbeing measures, refreshes its set of beliefs by integrating the latest observations with past ones, and assigns up-to-date normative values (pleasantness/unpleasantness) to its updated beliefs.

-At the end of the current time frame, a CA decides whether to act on its updated beliefs and, if so, how.
+At the end of the current time frame, a CA decides whether to act on updated beliefs and, if so, which ones and how.

 ## Intents

 A CA can at most *intend* to take actions to impact its beliefs; an intent is not guaranteed to be realized.
 After all, a CA participates in a collective and there is only one agent that the collective animates.
-Simultaneous intents to alter beliefs coming from multiple CAs must be resolved so that only one course of action, hopefully beneficial to all CAs, is carried out by the agent at any point in time.
+Simultaneous intents to alter beliefs coming from multiple CAs must be resolved so that only one course of action, the most important one, is carried out by the agent at any point in time.

 An intent by a CA consists of

-* a goal - the validation of a pleasant belief or the invalidation of an unpleasant belief held by the CA
+* a goal - a belief heldby the CA and a desired impact on it, i.e. the validation of a pleasant belief or the invalidation of an unpleasant belief
 * a priority - determined by the graded normativity of the belief targeted by the intent
 * a policy - how to achieve the goal by validating/invalidating a set of observed beliefs held by the CA's umwelt CAs (and on which the targeted belief depends)

-A policy is effectively a list of sub-goals to be delegated to the umwelt CAs.
+A policy is either a named action (a reused policy) or an ad hoc list of sub-goals, to be delegated to the umwelt CAs.
 The policy's sub-goals are communicated all at once to the CA's umwelt at the end of the CA's current time frame.

-A CA constructing an intent around a goal will first look up in past time frames for policies it has already tried, if any, to accomplish the goal.
-If it remembers one that was repeatedly successful, it will try it again out of habit, else it will construct a new one.
+A CA intending to impact a belief will first look its causal model if one is defined that applies to the current observations and might yield the desired outcome, else it will construct a new one.

-Repeated intents builds up habits whenever realizing an intent via a given policy is usually successful.

 ## Attention and action thresholds

-The first step to composing an intent is to identify a belief to attend to (assuming a parent CA has not imposed one - more on this later).
+The first step to intending to act is to identify a belief to attend to (assuming a parent CA has not imposed one - more on this later).

-Which belief is identified for action depends on the normativity of the belief and whether or not it is *sufficiently* pleasant or unpleasant (the normativity threshold) for the CA to pay attention to it.
+Which belief is identified for impacting depends on the normativity of the belief and whether or not it is *sufficiently* pleasant or unpleasant (the normativity threshold) for the CA to pay attention to it.

 The normativity threshold for action is set by the current wellbeing context which is shared by the entire collective.
 In a low fullness context (depleted energy stores), a CA raises the threshold for action (conserve energy!), whereas, when energy is plentiful and agent engagement is low, a CA lowers the threshold for action (try doing something, anything!).
 Only a belief with normativity above threshold is deemed worthy of action.

+The normativity of a belief is set as a combination of a absolute wellness values and their gradient.
+A positive wellness value but one that has been falling sharply will yield uunpleasantness, whereas a negative wellness value that is rising sharply will yield pleasantness.

 The CA selects which belief, if any, is *most worthy* of action in the current time frame.
 Invalidating an unpleasant belief it cares about takes precedence over validating a pleasant belief.
 Typically, the CA will intend to terminate the most unpleasant, action-worthy belief.
 Else it will intend to persist the most pleasant, action-worthy belief, or do neither if there is no action-worthy belief.

 ## Constructing a policy

-Once a CA has identified (or been told of) a belief to persist or terminate, the CA must determine a policy to achieve this goal.
-The composition of the policy depends on the nature of the belief (abduction, count, trend or ending) and on the desired impact (validation/perpetuation or invalidation/termination).
+Once a CA has identified (or been told by a parent CA of) a belief to persist or terminate, the CA must determine a policy to achieve this goal.
+The composition of the policy depends on the nature of the belief (count, trend or ending) and on the desired impact (persisting/terminating).

-It also depends on the *base of support* of the belief to be impacted; a belief is synthesized from observations (its base of support) which are themselves beliefs once or currently held in the CA's umwelt.
-To impact a belief a CA holds, the CA needs to impact supporting beliefs held by CAs in its umwelt.
+It also depends on the *base of support* of the belief to be impacted.
+A belief is synthesized from observations (its base of support) which are themselves beliefs once or currently held in the CA's umwelt.
+To impact a belief a CA holds, the CA needs to impact supporting beliefs observed to be held by CAs in its umwelt.

-Unless it only just got started, a CA will have a causal theory it then uses to predict the beliefs of its umwelt (i.e. incoming observations) as a result of taking or not taking certain actions.
-This can also be put to use when shaping a policy.
+Unless it only just got started, a CA will have a causal theory it can use to predict changes to the beliefs of its umwelt (i.e. incoming observations) as a result of taking or not taking certain actions.
+This can be put to use when shaping a policy.

 A causal theory has three kinds of rules